 Are you a recruiter?

 A former mill town, Bolton in Greater Manchester benefits from being close to the city, as well as a stone’s throw from the rolling Pennines.
 It has an interesting heritage in textile production, and during the early 20th century, its cotton mills made it one of the most productive centres of cotton spinning in the world.
-Today, you can still spot many nods to the town’s past, but it a thoroughly modern place to live, with always lots going on.
+Today, you can still spot many nods to the town’s past, but it is a thoroughly modern place to live, with always lots going on.

 Bolton is well-served by the local road network, with the A6 passing to the west, and the M61/M60 motorway is within easy reach.
 A network of local buses operates in the area, coordinated by Transport for Greater Manchester, and Bolton Railway Station runs services to Manchester, Wigan, Southport, Blackburn and beyond.